Tag

 There should be a requirement that all directors of all bodies registered by the Care Quality Commission as well as Monitor for foundation trusts are, and remain, fit and proper …

-- Regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 introduced the Fit and Proper Person Requirement, in force from …
+- Regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 established the 'fit and proper person' requirement for directors (Health …

 CQC